heilaaks/snippy/docs/source/development.rst

 Installation
 ------------

-The instructions are tested with Fedora and Bash shell.
-Similar command likely work with other Linux distributions.
+The instructions are tested with Fedora 30 and Bash shell because author does the development on Fedora.
+There are also draft examples for Ubuntu and Debian.

 .. note::